-… According to everything, we may encounter our brain will shape a simple likeness* of our physical sentiencies by way of our senses (to hear, to scent, to see etc.) – without us even being aware of it.
+… According to everything, we may encounter our brain will shape a simple likeness* of our physical sentiencies by way of our senses (such as hearing, smelling, vision etc.) – without us even being aware of it.

 These likenesses mirror our sense impressions of colour, scent, sound, material property or body movement and posture as well as our spatial position/orientation (as this and that happened I stood on the right side of the sofa, and my aunt sat opposite to me while the cat slept on her cushion behind me).

 As a part of our perception, these likenesses are linked (associated) both with other sense impressions and their assessment in the form of emotions and feelings.
 They are connected by reference to our past experiences.
 In this way, a single likeness contributes to a complex impression that fits into our memory through other impressions or associations linked to it.

-This means that all these likenesses and their interconnections are and were stored together in our brain and even in our so-called second brain, our intestine.
+This means that all these likenesses and their interconnections are and were stored together in our brain and in our so-called second brain, our intestine.
 They will work together like a gigantic inner archive.

-And no matter how well we know about these likenesses, they will eventually determine our planned as well as our unplanned actions and reactions.
+No matter how well aware we are about our inner images – they will eventually determine our planned as well as our unplanned actions and reactions.